tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 where pk is public key, sk is secret key, ct is the ciphertext representing an encapsulated key, and ss is shared secret.

-This document uses the JOSE header parameter "kemct" to carry the KEM ciphertext `ct` produced by ML-KEM encapsulation.
-This name is aligned with the `kemct` field in the CMS KEMRecipientInfo structure.
-The name "ek" is not used for this JOSE value because FIPS 203 and {{?RFC9936}} use "ek" to denote the public ML-KEM encapsulation key.
-For COSE, this document continues to use the COSE HPKE header parameter "ek" to carry the KEM ciphertext.
+This document uses the JOSE header parameter "ek" to carry the KEM ciphertext `ct` produced by ML-KEM encapsulation.
+This differs from the terminology used in FIPS 203 and {{?RFC9936}}, where "ek" denotes the public ML-KEM encapsulation key.
+In this document, the public ML-KEM encapsulation key is represented as the public component of an AKP key, while the JOSE and COSE header parameter "ek" carries the encapsulated key, namely the KEM ciphertext `ct`.

 KEMs are typically used in cases where two parties, hereby refereed to as the "encapsulater" and the "decapsulater", wish to establish a shared secret via public key cryptography, where the decapsulater has an asymmetric key pair and has previously shared the public key with the encapsulater.